10 Tips for your Child with Diabetes to Enjoy Halloween

 Obviously, Halloween has its challenges.
 One of them is controlling glucose with so many treats and the other involves the emotional aspect of feeling “a normal child”.
 This festivity can evolve into something beyond sweets.
 It all depends on the approach you want to give it.
 Here are 10 ideas to enjoy Halloween in a healthy and fearless way!

-If you liked the carbohydrate counting guide you can save your copy by downloading it here:
+If you liked the useful carbohydrate counting guide from our friends of JDRF you can save your copy by downloading it here: